infiniflow/infinity/docs/guides/set_up_cluster.md

 ### Keep-alive mechanism

 Once successfully registered with the leader node, a follower or learner starts sending periodic heartbeats to it.
 The leader node relies on these heartbeats to manage the connection status of each node.
-For example, if it does not receive heartbeats from a particular node for a specified time period, it sets that node's online status to `timeout`.
+For example, if it does not receive heartbeats from a particular node for a specified time period, it sets that node's connection status to `timeout`.

 ### Log synchronization